-Grim search resumes in Colombia after deadly flood
+Desperation in Colombia amid search for flood survivors

 Vargas and his family huddled with about two dozen other residents as rocks, trees and wooden planks ripped through their neighborhood below.
 They waited there until daylight, when members of the military helped them down.

-When he reached the site of his home Saturday, nothing his family left behind remained.
+When he reached the site of his home, nothing his family left behind remained.

 “Thank God we have our lives,” he said.